-Category Environmental enrichment requirements Socialisation Handling Kittens 0-4 weeks Must be provided with exposure to a variety of textures/ surfaces (such as hard surfaces, soft bedding, paper, etc.) Must be provided with daily exposure to humans via daily handling from 7 days of age Must remain with mother and other littermates unless under veterinary advice Must be weighed daily from birth to ensure weight gain Must be handled for a minimum of 5 minutes per kitten per day Orphaned kittens 0-4 weeks Must be provided with exposure to a variety of textures/ surfaces (such as hard surfaces, soft bedding, paper, etc.) May wish to provide noise simulation CDs Must be provided with daily exposure to humans via daily handling from 7 days of age Must remain with other littermates where possible, except under veterinary advice Must be weighed daily from birth to ensure weight gain Must be handled for a minimum of 5 minutes per kitten per day Kittens 4-8 weeks Must be provided with: climbing and perching areas scratch poles hide areas a variety of toys they can roll, pounce on, capture and bite exposure to variety of items that stimulate the senses (ie. catnip, cat grass, Feliway®, etc.) Toys must be rotated weekly May wish to provide Must be provided with daily exposure to humans via daily handling Must remain with mother and littermates except under veterinary advice May begin socialisation with other animals/ cats of appropriate vaccination status and temperament Must be handled for a minimum of 15 minutes per kitten per day.
+Category Environmental enrichment requirements Socialisation Handling Kittens 0-4 weeks Must be provided with exposure to a variety of textures/ surfaces (such as hard surfaces, soft bedding, paper, etc.) Must be provided with daily exposure to humans via daily handling from 7 days of age Must remain with mother and other littermates unless under veterinary advice Must be weighed daily from birth to ensure weight gain Must be handled for a minimum of 5 minutes per kitten per day Orphaned kittens 0-4 weeks Must be provided with exposure to a variety of textures/ surfaces (such as hard surfaces, soft bedding, paper, etc.) May wish to provide noise simulation CDs Must be provided with daily exposure to humans via daily handling from 7 days of age Must remain with other littermates where possible, except under veterinary advice Must be weighed daily from birth to ensure weight gain Must be handled for a minimum of 5 minutes per kitten per day Kittens 4-8 weeks Must be provided with: climbing and perching areas scratch poles hide areas a variety of toys they can roll, pounce on, capture and bite exposure to variety of items that stimulate the senses (ie. catnip, cat grass, Feliway®, etc.) Toys must be rotated weekly Must be provided with daily exposure to humans via daily handling Must remain with mother and littermates except under veterinary advice May begin socialisation with other animals/ cats of appropriate vaccination status and temperament Must be handled for a minimum of 15 minutes per kitten per day.

-C ategory Environmental enrichment requirements Socialisation Handling ttens -16 weeks Must be provided with: climbing and perching areas scratch poles hide areas a variety of toys they can roll, pounce on, capture and bite exposure to variety Must be provided with daily exposure to humans through handling and interactive play using toys outside of daily cleaning/feeding routine Must be provided Must be handled for a minimum of 30 minutes per kitten per day of items that stimulate the senses (such as catnip, cat grass, Feliway®, etc.) Toys must be rotated weekly with opportunity to socialise with other animals/ cats of appropriate vaccination status and temperament May begin harness/ ar Adolescent and adult cat 16+ weeks Must be provided with: climbing and perching areas scratch poles hide areas a variety of toys they can roll, pounce on, capture and bite lead training Must be provided with daily exposure to humans through handling and interactive play using toys outside of daily cleaning/feeding routine Must be handled for a minimum of 30 minutes per car per day exposure to variety of items that stimulate the senses (such as catnip, cat grass, Feliway®, etc.) Must be provided with the opportunity to exercise/ socialisation with other socially compatible animals Toys must be rotated weekly May include walking on a lead and harness 0 eats/kittens injured, ill, r recovering om ailment Under guidance of veterinary practitioner Under guidance of veterinary practitioner Under guidance of veterinary practitioner
+Category Environmental enrichment requirements Socialisation Handling Kittens 8-16 weeks Must be provided with: climbing and perching areas scratch poles hide areas a variety of toys they can roll, pounce on, capture and bite exposure to variety of items that stimulate the senses (such as catnip, cat grass, Feliway®, etc.) Toys must be rotated weekly Must be provided with daily exposure to humans through handling and interactive play using toys outside of daily cleaning/feeding routine Must be provided with opportunity to socialise with other animals/ cats of appropriate vaccination status and temperament May begin harness/ lead training Must be handled for a minimum of 30 minutes per kitten per day Adolescent and adult cat 16+ weeks Must be provided with: climbing and perching areas scratch poles hide areas a variety of toys they can roll, pounce on, capture and bite exposure to variety of items that stimulate the senses (such as catnip, cat grass, Feliway®, etc.) Toys must be rotated weekly Must be provided with daily exposure to humans through handling and interactive play using toys outside of daily cleaning/feeding routine Must be provided with the opportunity to exercise/ socialisation with other socially compatible animals May include walking on a lead and harness Must be handled for a minimum of 30 minutes per cat per day Cats/kittens - injured, ill, or recovering from ailment Under guidance of veterinary practitioner Under guidance of veterinary practitioner Under guidance of veterinary practitioner